JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v2/account/account_invalid_email.md

-# as a user I cannot reister to create an account without a valid email
+# As a user I cannot reister to create an account without a valid email
 ```mermaid
 sequenceDiagram
     actor User